-SUMMARY SPA #24-0016
+SUMMARY SPA #24-0017

-This State Plan Amendment proposes for hospital-based clinic and ambulatory surgery services, including emergency room services, to extend the Ambulatory Patient Group (APG) reimbursement methodology until December 31, 2024 and reflect the recalculated weight and component updates that will become effective on or after January 1, 2024.
+This State Plan Amendment proposes for freestanding clinic and ambulatory surgery center services to extend the Ambulatory Patient Group (APG) reimbursement methodology until December 31, 2024, and reflect the recalculated weight and component updates that will become effective on or after January 1, 2024.
 Also, this State Plan Amendment proposes to remove the restriction limiting services rendered by licensed social workers only to under age 21 and pregnant women effective January 1, 2024.